ssinharoy-trifecta/base-test-automation/README.md

 When you are done testing in that repository make sure to deactivate your python virtual environment -
 `deactivate`

+### Configuration
+You'll need to create a `.env` file in the root of this repo.
+The contents for this comes from two files located in LastPass.
+Both file contents need to be added to the `.env` file for successful execution.
+- `Robot Framework .ENV file` contains the Browserstack and TestRail secrets
+- `Parse Tests (.env)` contains the Parse secrets

 ### Updating Packages
 Packages are updated via the `requirements.txt` file, please run the following command from the CLI: